BrandonRiemann/SpeechCompactify/README.md

 `

 ## Plots
 Some useful plots are generated upon running compactify.py on an audio file.
-For the sample .wav file included, here is the result of silence detection:
+For the sample .wav file included, here is the result of silence detection, where green areas indicate segments in the audio above the given threshold:

 ![](b1_segments.png)